opensorcerer20/quizapp/README.md

 -   how does flex work for react native
     -   the container has flex, flexDirection, justifyContent
     -   the children do NOT have flex
+-   flex box and buttons
+    -   need additional "alignItems" to "center" for vertical centering

 ## Planned future features